Lake Tahoe Travel Guide

 For a holiday at Lake Tahoe, visitors can fly in to the nearby Reno/Tahoe Airport, or drive on all-weather highways from Reno, Sacramento, San Francisco and Los Angeles in just a few hours, for a dose of fun in the pure mountain air.

-Lake Tahoe's winter wonderland offers perfect powder, groomed and machine-made snow from November through to April.
+Lake Tahoe's winter wonderland offers perfect powder, and groomed snow covers the slopes from November through to April.
 The snow can be enjoyed at any of 15 alpine and 13 cross-country ski areas, encompassing world-renowned ski resorts.
-At South Lake the best known are Sierra, Kirkwood and Heavenly, all offering steep, deep and scenic runs; on the North Shore is Squaw Valley and Alpine Meadows.
+At South Lake the best-known areas are Sierra, Kirkwood and Heavenly, all offering steep, deep and scenic runs; on the North Shore is Squaw Valley and Alpine Meadows.
 The total ski terrain of more than 17,500 acres offers hundreds of runs catering for all levels of skiers and boarders, from powder in the trees, moguls and open bowls to perfect corduroy cruisers.
 Some of the area's more famous runs provide adrenalin-pumping challenges for advanced skiers.
 All the resorts offer ski instruction and child-care facilities.

 With literally hundreds of restaurants and eateries to select from in the Lake Tahoe area, the main problem for hungry holidaymakers is what to choose.
 Most are well satisfied with the top quality restaurants in their particular resorts, but the options are unlimited if one decides to move further afield.
-A favourite on the south shore is Dory's Oar, offering Californian cuisine with a European influence.
-Delicious seafood is served at the Fresh Ketch Lakeside Restaurant on the Tahoe Keys Marina.
-On the north shore in Tahoe City is the casually elegant Christy Hill.
-Another Lake Tahoe favourite is Evan's American Gourmet Café.
+A favourite in South Lake is Sprouts, the go-to spot for salads and sandwiches that are both healthy and delicious; if comfort food is what you crave, South Lake is also home to Mac Duff's Pub, serving up generous portions of fish and chips, burgers and general pub fare.
+On the north shore in Tahoe City is the casually elegant Christy Hill, featuring a spectacular view of the lake.
+With a varied menu of homey dishes, Fire Sign Cafe is a well-loved favourite for breakfast and lunch in Tahoe City.

 Whatever takes your fancy in the way of living it up is available in Lake Tahoe, from gambling or shooting pool to watching a raunchy cabaret show.
-The numerous casinos, concentrated on the south shore, are the venue for non-stop action way beyond the tables and slot machines, in satellite bars, clubs, restaurants and lounges.
-McP's Pub Tahoe on the south shore features live music every night year-round.
-One of the hottest Lake Tahoe clubs is VEX, in Harrah's Casino, offering great drinks, music and dancing till the early hours.
-Boost nightclub can be found at Bill's Lake Tahoe Casino and is also a late night favourite.
+The numerous casinos, concentrated on the south shore, provide non-stop action way beyond the tables and slot machines, in satellite bars, clubs, restaurants and lounges.
+Himmel Haus in South Lake is a German beerhouse that serves up an impressive range of German and Belgian beer and wine, along with bavarian-inspired dishes.
+They also host multiple weekly events.
+One of the hottest Lake Tahoe clubs is Peek, in Harrah's Casino, offering great drinks, music and dancing till the early hours.
+Opal Ultra Lounge can be found at Montbleu Resort and is also a late night favourite.

 Unless you are approaching it from the East Coast, Lake Tahoe is a little tricky to get to.